 Visitors enjoy hiking, mountain biking, camping, historical study, and nature viewing.
 Fate Bell Shelter, in the canyon, contains some of North America's oldest Native American pictographs and is one of the oldest cave dwellings in North America.
 Note: No hiking is allowed in the canyon area without a guide (Contact the park for more information.)

 The park interpretive center has exhibits relating to the history of the canyon area.

-The Fate Bell Shelter Tour is held Wednesday through Sunday ($5 per person four and older).
+The Fate Bell Shelter Tour is held Wednesday through Sunday ($5 per person five and older).
 From June 1st through August 31st the Fate Bell Tour will be held at 10 a.m. only.
 From September 1st through May 31st the Fate Bell Shelter Tours will begin at 10 a.m. and 3 p.m.
 The Fate Bell Shelter Tour involves a fairly-rugged hike to the bottom of the canyon and then up to the shelter to view many good examples of American Indian rock paintings in Fate Bell Shelter.
 Park staff & volunteers with the private, nonprofit Rock Art Foundation conduct tours of the Fate Bell Shelter, continuing the group's history of support for the site.
 The shelter is a huge cliff overhang containing some of the state's most spectacular American rock paintings.

 - Check the calendar for upcoming events and programs

 - Interpretive Guide to Seminole Canyon State Park and Historic Site